Home – How-to – What is Switch Control and how to use it on iPhone and iPad

 Remove a switch

-- Choose the switch you want to delete, and swipe left.
+2. Choose the switch you want to delete and swipe left.

-How to enable Switch Control on iPhone or iPad
+How to turn on or off Switch Control on iPhone or iPad

-You may also triple-click the Home button or the Side button (depending on the model of the iPhone) at any time to disable Switch Control.
+You may also triple-click the Home button or Side button (depending on the iPhone model) at any time to disable Switch Control.
 You may also manually repeat the process to turn the feature off.

 How to customize Switch Control on iPhone and iPad